 Address: Various locations throughout the city of Derry/Londonderry, and Strabane

 If you are looking for an amazing Halloween event in Northern Ireland, then you must check out the Derry Halloween.
-The events take place over three days, ending on Halloween night.
+The events take place at 14 key locations across the city over four days, ending on Halloween night.

-with events taking place around folklore, feasting, and festivity.
+With events taking place around folklore, feasting, and festivity, visitors can enjoy events such as a City of Bones Trail, street performances, and the Forest of Shadows Trail over the Peach Bridge.
 Music, storytelling, chilling installations, and more will await those to dare to visit the City of Derry during their Halloween event.

-Further events as part of Derry Halloween will also be taking place in Strabane, including a Halloween Hay Trail, fireworks display, and more.
+Further events as part of Derry Halloween will also be taking place in Strabane and Donegal, including a Halloween Hay Trail, fireworks display, and more.

 Pickie Funpark, Down